-Following the January 20, 2025 Presidential declaration of a national emergency on the U.S. southern border, and executive order, Clarifying the Military's Role in Protecting the Territorial Integrity of the United States, USNORTHCOM was assigned the mission to seal the borders and maintain the territorial integrity and sovereignty of the United States.
-In accordance with Presidential Executive Orders and Department directives, USNORTHCOM immediately deployed 1,800 military personnel, aircraft, and equipment to the southern border.
+Following the January 20, 2025 Presidential declaration of a national emergency on the U.S. southern border, USNORTHCOM was assigned amplified responsibilities for maintaining the territorial integrity and sovereignty of the United States.
+In accordance with Presidential Executive Orders and Department directives, USNORTHCOM immediately deployed 1,800 military personnel, aircraft, and equipment to the southern border to reinforce existing federal border security operations in support of US Customs & Border Protection (USCBP).

 Meanwhile, the command is preparing a Commander's estimate and a detailed contingency plan (CONPLAN), in accordance with Presidential Executive Orders and Department directives, to provide steady-state border security in accordance with the pending update to the Unified Campaign Plan (UCP) directed by the President.
 USNORTHCOM's priority is to meet the requirement and intent of these directives, and the command's actions and plans reflect the urgency associated with the President's emergency declaration.